-- A. The term illegal drug means drugs and controlled substances, the possession or use of which is unlawful, pursuant to Federal, State, and local laws and regulations. - B. The term controlled substance includes any illegal drug and any drug that is being used illegally, such as a prescription drug that was not legally obtained or not used for its intended purposes or in its prescribed quantity.
-The term does not include any legally-obtained prescription drug used for its intended purpose in its prescribed quantity unless such use would impair the individual's ability to safely perform safety-sensitive functions. - C. The term controlled substance abuse includes excessive use of alcohol as well prescribed drugs not being used for prescribed purposes, in a prescribed manner, or in the prescribed quantity. - D. The term safety-sensitive functions includes all tasks associated with the operation and maintenance of District vehicles. - E. The term CDL license holder means all regular and substitute bus drivers, other staff members who may drive students in District vehicles or inspect, repair, and maintain District vehicles. - F. The term while on duty means all time from the time the CDL license holder begins to work or is required to be in readiness for work until the time s/he is relieved from work and all responsibility for performing work.
+- A. The term alcohol means the intoxicating agent in beverage alcohol, ethyl alcohol, or other low molecular weight alcohols, including methyl or isopropyl alcohol. - B. The term illegal drug means drugs and controlled substances, the possession or use of which is unlawful, per Federal, State, and/or local laws and regulations. - C. The term-controlled substance includes any illegal drug and any drug that is being used illegally, such as a prescription drug that was not legally obtained or not used for its intended purposes or in its prescribed quantity.
+The term does not include any legally obtained prescription drug used for its intended purpose in its prescribed quantity unless such use would impair the individual's ability to safely perform safety-sensitive functions. - D. The term-controlled substance abuse includes excessive use of alcohol as well as prescribed drugs not being used for prescribed purposes, in a prescribed manner, or the prescribed quantity. - E. The term safety-sensitive functions include all tasks associated with the operation and maintenance of District-owned and/or operated vehicles.
+This term further includes any period in which an individual is performing, ready to perform, or immediately available to perform any safety-sensitive function. - F. The term Covered Employee means all commercial driver license (CDL) holders and regular and substitute bus drivers as well as other staff who use, inspect, service, and condition a commercial motor vehicle (CMV) while on duty, regardless of whether they are required to hold a CDL.
+This policy also covers other staff members who drive students in or inspect, service, and condition non-CMV District vehicles. - G. The term while on duty means all time from the time the Covered Employee begins to work or must be ready for work until the time s/he is relieved from work and all responsibility for performing work.